strongloop/strongloop.com2/_posts/2019-05-01-april-milestone.md

 April was a very productive month for the team, we were focused on the following areas:

+* Strong referential integrity for relations
+* Model discovery
+* Basic Life Cycle Support
+* Adding more architectural patterns to support extensions
 * Authentication
-* Basic Life Cycle Support
-* Strong referential integrity for relations
+* Node 12 is now officially supported by LoopBack 4
 * Exposing LoopBack 3 applications in LoopBack 4 projects
-* Adding more architectural patterns to support extensions
-* Model discovery

 Besides the items above, we landed several additional improvements.
 Keep reading to learn more details.